 A positive pregnancy test should prompt you to call your doctor to schedule an appointment.
-While this visit likely won't happen until around 7-10 weeks depending on your personal history and situation, it is a good idea to get the appointment on the books, so you are ready to go when the time is right.
+While this visit likely won't happen until around 7-10 weeks, depending on your personal history and situation, it is a good idea to get the appointment on the books so you are ready to go when the time is right.

 By now, you should be taking your prenatal vitamins regularly.
-In addition to these multivitamins, a plant-based DHA Spectrum Prenatal DHA will help ensure that the baby receives essential omega-3 fatty acid during critical points in development.
+In addition to these multivitamins, a plant-based DHA Spectrum Prenatal DHA will help ensure that the baby receives essential omega-3 fatty acids during critical points in development.
 Your doctor will be able to advise you on what supplements are right for your pregnancy.
-Remember to ask for a prescription for your multi-vitamin as this can often help defray some of the costs related to this necessary pregnancy supplement.
+Remember to ask for a prescription for your multi-vitamin, as this can often help defray some of the costs related to this necessary pregnancy supplement.

 - American Pregnancy - 4 Weeks Pregnant